Guide to Revenue-Based Business Loans

 Lenders typically expect these loans to be used to develop new products, expand your sales force, or venture into new markets.

-However, you can generally use the funds you receive through a revenue-based loan in any way you see fit.
-Often borrowers use the funds from a revenue loan in a way that will increase their sales and profit margins or to prepare for a busy season that is on the horizon.
-Higher revenues mean you will pay off the loan faster and, ultimately, pay less in interest.
+However, you can generally use the funds you receive through a revenue-based loan in any way you see fit to support your business.
+Often borrowers use the funds from a revenue loan in a way that will increase their sales and profit margins or to prepare for a busy season that’s on the horizon.
+Higher revenues mean you’ll generally pay off the loan faster.

 How Can You Pay Off a Revenue-Based Business Loan?

 Revenue-based loans are paid off over time, and the amount you pay each month depends on your total sales.
-Therefore, if you have a stellar few months in sales, it’s feasible you could pay off the loan during a busy season.
-However, if you have a slow month, your payment won’t be that much and it will take longer to pay off the loan.
+Therefore, if you have a stellar few months in sales, it’s feasible you could pay off the loan during that busy season.
+However, if you have a few slow months, your payments won’t be that much and it will take longer to pay off the loan.

 Pros and Cons of Business Loans Based on Revenue

-Like all loan products, revenue-based loans have their share of pros and cons.
-When comparing it to other small business loans, consider the following benefits and drawbacks.
+Like all loan products, revenue-based loans have both pros and cons.
+When comparing this type of funding to other small business loans, consider the following benefits and drawbacks.

 Advantages

-A key advantage of revenue-based business loans is that your lender looks at your revenue — not how old your business is, not your collateral, and not your personal or business credit score.
+A key advantage of revenue-based business loans is that your lender looks at your revenue — and generally not at how old your business is, not at your collateral, and not at your personal or business credit score.

 Even if you can’t qualify for a traditional business loan, you may be able to get a revenue-based loan.

 For many business owners, it’s the repayment terms that make revenue-based loans particularly appealing.
 Term loans with fixed payments can work well if your business has consistent, reliable sales.
-But if your business goes through swings throughout the year, then a fixed monthly payment may not be ideal.
-With revenue-based loans, your payments should reflect what you can actually afford to pay.
+But if your company goes through swings throughout the year, then a fixed monthly payment may not be ideal.
+With a revenue-based loan, your payments should reflect what you can actually afford to pay.

 Revenue-based financing also tends to carry longer terms than merchant cash advances.
 This is because the latter often requires a daily payment, while the former can be paid monthly or weekly.